This post may contain affiliate links. Please see our disclosure policy.

 Homemade gatorade can be stored in the refrigerator for up to 1 week in glass containers.
 I highly recommend these glass bottles for storage!

-If you have leftovers and you don’t want to use them immediately, you can freeze these into electrolyte popsicles!
-This also freezes well in small ice cube containers.
+If you have leftovers and you don’t want to use them immediately, you can freeze these into popsicle molds or ice cubes.

 Whenever I’m not feeling well I rely heavily on smoothies like this ginger smoothie or my homemade rotisserie chicken broth.
 I also love homemade ginger ale!